yanchenglee98/tp/docs/DeveloperGuide.md

 #### 3.1.2 Design consideration:

 ##### Aspect: Use of .txt to export the information
 * We decided to use .txt for exporting as it is more user-friendly.
+Most users regardless of technical skills should know how to open a .txt file.
 * .txt files are can be easily opened on most operating systems e.g. MacOS, Windows.

 --------------------------------------------------------------------------------------------------------------------